Frequently Asked Questions (FAQs)

 Each room has a combination lock on it, which is given out only to the roommates of that room.
 The best way to stay safe is to not give your combination our to anyone!!
 If need be, your combination can be changed at any time - just let your RD know!

 A: Each room is equipped with Time Warner Cable's Road Runner High Speed Internet service.
 All you need to bring is an Ethernet cable (which can be purchased at the Campus Center Store or any store that sells electronics) and your computer to enjoy blazing fast internet access!
 If you have a wireless card in your computer/ laptop, you can bring/purchase a wireless router for your room, we do not provide wireless in the Heritage, Rushton, Mohawk, & Smith, but with a router you can pick up wireless in your room.
-The only Residence Hall that provides wireless (and only wireless) is Grasse River Suites.
-Unfortunately in Grasse River Suites students cannot bring their own wireless router, because this may interfere with the wireless connection throughout the building.
+The only Residence Hall that provides wireless (and only wireless) is Kennedy Hall.
+Unfortunately in Kennedy Hall students cannot bring their own wireless router, because this may interfere with the wireless connection throughout the building.

 Other points on our campus (excluding the residence halls) are also wireless, and if you have a wireless card (we recommend the 802/11B card) in your computer, you will be able to access the internet from many different locations.